Jim Hendrickson’s academic life has come full circle.

 “When you work in the engineering field, people become burned out and think everything is impossible, but I want to show (my students) that nothing is impossible.”

-He was also a senior engineer for Westinghouse Electric Corp.’s Science and Technology Center and Nuclear Service Divisions.
+Before teaching at Beaver, Hendrickson worked as principal engineer for Mine Safety Appliances in Cranberry Township.
+He was also a senior engineer for Westinghouse Electric Corporation's Science and Technology Center and Nuclear Service Divisions.

 So, what brought him back to Beaver campus?